dotpointer/dptools/README.md

 ### dptools-update

-Update dptools.
+Update dptools and add dptools-console-init to user profiles.
 Made in Bash.

 ### dynamichost-updater